keithbriggs/CRRM-2.0/doc/sphinx_source/index.rst

   params=CRRM.Parameters()
   sim=CRRM.Simulator(params)

 **Important**: the parameters class is used to set the *initial* conditions for the simulation.
 If these are changed during a simulation run, it is not safe to assume that the new values will be used by the simulation kernel.
 For only a few parameters is it meaningful to change them during a run, and for these methods with names like  :any:`CRRM.Simulator.set_power_matrix()` methods are provided.
 See the documentation of all available such methods under :any:`Simulator` below.
+Further technical documentation is at `<https://arxiv.org/abs/2511.02692>`_.

 Example 01: Quick start
 ^^^^^^^^^^^^^^^^^^^^^^^